cockroachdb/docs/v22.1/backup-architecture.md

 Once the coordinator has provided a plan to each of the backup SQL processors that specifies the backup data, the distributed export of the backup data begins.

 In the following diagram, **Node 2** and **Node 3** contain the leaseholders for the **R1** and **R2** [ranges](architecture/overview.html#architecture-range).
 Therefore, in this example backup job, the backup data will be exported from these nodes to the specified storage location.

-While processing, the nodes emit progress data to track their backup work.
-The coordinator node will aggregate the progress data into checkpoint files in the storage bucket.
+While processing, the nodes emit progress data that tracks their backup work to the coordinator.
+In the diagram, **Node 3** will send progress data to **Node 2**.
+The coordinator node will then aggregate the progress data into checkpoint files in the storage bucket.
 The checkpoint files provide a marker for the backup to resume after a retryable state, such as when it has been paused.

 <img src="{{ 'images/v22.1/backup-processing.png' | relative_url }}" alt="Three-node cluster exporting backup data from the leaseholders" style="border:0px solid #eee;max-width:100%" />